High school star, Kansas University standout and 12-year NBA veteran, Paul Mokeski.

 Mokeski was selected by the Houston Rockets in the 1979 NBA Draft.
 As a rookie, he was a back-up to MVP-era Moses Malone.
 Paul discusses the impact that Moses had on his career and shares some fantastic stories about Malone along the way.

-On Christmas Eve, Paul signed the first of two 10-day contracts with the Milwaukee Bucks.
-In mid-January of 1983, he signed a contract for the rest of the season.
+After two 10-day contracts with the Milwaukee Bucks, Paul signed a deal in January, 1983, for the rest of the season.
 At the time, Milwaukee were back-to-back Central Division champions and would go on to win the division an incredible six-straight years.
 Paul was a key member of the Bucks and played six-full seasons with arguably the best team to not make an NBA Finals during the 1980s.

-Prior to the 1991 season, Paul took part in the San Antonio Spurs’ training camp, before missing out on a roster spot.
-In mid-January of 1991, Mokeski was proactive and reached out to his former coach, Don Nelson, who was leading the Golden State Warriors.
+Prior to the 1991 season, Paul took part in the San Antonio Spurs’ training camp.
+In mid-January, Mokeski reached out to his former coach, Don Nelson, who was leading the Golden State Warriors.
 Paul shares the unique story of how he would earn a place on the roster for the rest of that year.
 This happened to be the second – and last – season of the iconic trio, Run TMC: Tim Hardaway, Mitch Richmond and Chris Mullin.

 Following the 1991 season, Paul and his family briefly ventured overseas, before he returned to the USA and took the role of player / coach with the Quad City Thunder of the Continental Basketball Association.
 What followed – and has continued for more than 25 years – is a coaching and scouting career that is as varied as it is interesting.